Last Updated: Aug 16, 2018

 It’s important to pay close attention to how you pack objects, as heavy items will likely fall out the bottom of a box that’s not folded correctly.

 Now that you’re all packed up and ready to go, there are still a few things left to do the night before you move.
 First off, defrost the freezer and refrigerator, and clean them out thoroughly.
 You should also clean your pantries and throw out any old food containers.
 Check every room in the house and make sure that there’s nothing left behind.
-You don’t want to leave that picture of your favorite aunt, or your go-to weekend sweatshirt.
+You don’t want to leave that canvas print of your children, or your go-to weekend sweatshirt.
 Be sure to vacuum and dust every room, and leave the place in good condition before you head out.

-When the big day arrives, you’ll be more than anxious to get it over with.
-If your pets are being transported separately, or going off to a new home, now is the time to say goodbye.
+When the big day arrives, you’ll be more than anxious to finish the move.
+Do your best to focus on moving on box at a time.
+Make sure you any pets are safe as they’re transported separately or going off to a new home.
 You should also pack your car with the expensive items that you’ll be transporting.
+Once everything is out of the house, do a few checks of each room to make sure nothing is left behind.
 Above all, take it easy, as it’s going to be a long day.

 If you’re still a little nervous about making the big move, here are some tips to make things go a little bit smoother.

 - Help the movers by providing snacks and beverages for them.
 This will give them an incentive to be a little bit gentler with your items.

 - It’s also a good idea to give movers a tip; $20 to $25 is the normal tipping amount.

 - It’s important make sure no one damages the rooms while working, as repair costs could come out of your security deposit.